 “A market is never saturated with a good product, but it is very quickly saturated with a bad one.”

 The BCG Matrix is also used to analyze how a company may evaluate investments in various marketing channels.
-The research and analysis medium is different, but the strategy remains the same such as, milk the Cash Cows, don’t waste money on Dogs, invest in Stars and provide Question Marks the funds necessary to ultimately progress to Stars.
+The research and analysis medium is different, but the strategy remains the same such as, milk the Cash Cows, don’t waste money on Dogs, invest in Stars and provide Question Marks the funds necessary to progress to Stars ultimately.

 BCG Matrix: Components